 The National Park Service uses prescribed fire as a vegetation management tool to accomplish natural and cultural resource goals.
-At New River Gorge National River resource managers use prescribed fires to maintain native habitat, help support regeneration of certain tree species, and reduce fuel loads, thereby reducing the risk of catastrophic wildfires.
+At New River Gorge National Park and Preserve resource managers use prescribed fires to maintain native habitat, help support regeneration of certain tree species, and reduce fuel loads, thereby reducing the risk of catastrophic wildfires.

 At Sandstone Visitor Center, the National Park Service conducts yearly prescribed burns to help maintain native grasslands.
 Native vegetation helps to support wildlife by providing food and shelter.
 Without “maintaining” our native grasslands, exotic species encroach, competing with and ultimately displacing native species.
 The use of prescribed burning at Sandstone helps resource managers to control non-native, exotic species.